chromium/chromium/tools/gritsettings/README.md

 * Use bracketing: Series op is associative; parallel op is associative and commutative (over isomorphism).
 Therefore we can represent series op with a list (order important) and parallel op as a set (order unimportant).
-The graph then becomes mutually nesting list and set (noting that with list of lists and set of sets can be flattened)!
+The graph becomes an alternating-nested list and set (noting that list of lists and set of sets can be flattened)!
 For example, `[a,{b,[c,{d,e},f]},{g,h,i},j]` would represent (using # for vertices):
 ```